 - Placed as one of the UK’s top 20 research institutions with the publication of the UK’s official survey of research quality, the Research Assessment Exercise (RAE) 2008.

-- The quality of our research has been recognised through prestigious awards such as the Queen’s Anniversary Prize for Higher and Further Education, most recently for our work on ageing and health.
+- The quality of our research has been recognised through prestigious awards such as three Queen’s Anniversary Prize for Higher and Further Education, which honour work of outstanding importance and quality and Higher Education.

-- All of the research active and academic staff are leaders in their fields.
-Studying in a cutting-edge research environment means that undergraduate students benefit from the knowledge of some of the leading experts in their areas.
+- Our research active, academic staff are leaders in their fields.
+Studying in a cutting- edge research environment means that undergraduate students benefit from the knowledge of some of the leading experts in their areas.